24900874/JKFLIPFLOP-USING-IF-ELSE/README.md

-# JKFLIPFLOP-USING-IF-ELSE
+# D-FLIPDLOP-NEGEDGE

 **AIM:**

-To implement  JK flipflop using verilog and validating their functionality using their functional tables
+To implement  D flipflop using verilog and validating their functionality using their functional tables

 **SOFTWARE REQUIRED:**